newatoms/beta/_private/costumer-acquisition/list-potential-costumers.md

 ### Office Hubs

-They can possibly offer discounts to new subscribers.
+They can possibly offer discounts to new registrations.
 We can offer the discount.
 We could also make cool blog content for these work space companies.
 Enough businesses and subjects!

 * [WeWork](https://www.wework.com/)
 * [Spaces](http://www.spacesworks.com/products-services/memberships/)